John Kiriakou: Awards

 The CIA awarded Kiriakou with 10 Exceptional Performance Awards, a Sustained Superior performance Award, the Counterterrorism Service Medal, and the State Department's Meritorious Honor Award.
-Kiriakou won the 2012 Joe A. Callaway Award for Civic Courage, which is awarded to "national security whistleblowers who stood up for constitutional rights and American values, at great risk to their personal and professional lives".
+Kiriakou won the 2012 Joe A. Callaway Award for Civic Courage, which is awarded to "national security whistleblowers who stood up for constitutional rights and US values, at great risk to their personal and professional lives".
 In 2016, he was awarded the Sam Adams Award.
 Also in 2016, he was given the prestigious PEN First Amendment Award by the PEN Center USA.

-Related media works

-In 2014, Silenced, a documentary featuring Kiriakou by James Spione, was released.
-The film explored the US government's response to whistleblowers who disclosed covert violations of constitutional privacy laws and terrorism laws.
-The film revealed in detail the personal toll on Kiriakou, National Security Agency whistleblower Thomas Andrews Drake and whistleblower attorney Jesselyn Radack, each of whom had questioned practices or reported crimes within the NSA, CIA, military, and other organizations.
+In 2025, he was awarded the Gold Medal of the College Historical Society of Trinity College, Dublin.